bachelor of science in nursing for rns (RN-BSN) (ONLINE PROGRAM)

 |NUR463||Concepts of Community Health Nursing for RN/BSN Students||4|

 |NUR467||Care Across the Continuum for Special Populations||3|

-In addition to the Nursing Prerequisite courses, in order to obtain a BSN from SCSU, students may also have general university requirement to fullfill.
+In addition to the Nursing Prerequisite courses, in order to obtain a BSN from SCSU, students may also have general university requirement to fulfill.
 Some transfer credits may meet this criterion.
 The required university requirements are as follows:

 - American Political Foundations